yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

    brw-rw---- 1 root disk 179, 97 Jan  1 00:00 /dev/mmcblk1p1
    brw-rw---- 1 root disk 179, 98 Jan  8  2025 /dev/mmcblk1p2

-The disk partitions for each MMC device are displayed as :file:`/dev/mmcblk{n}p{x}`, to see what disk partitions exist for an eMMC device and if they are mounted, use the command :command:`lsblk`, like so:
+The disk partitions for each MMC device are displayed as :file:`/dev/mmcblk{n}p{x}`.
+To check existing or mounted disk partitions for an eMMC device, use the command :command:`lsblk`, such as:

 .. code-block:: console